shemonc/CarND-Semantic-Segmentation/README.md

 2. 1x1 convolution of vgg encoder layer 7
     The pretrained VGG-16 model is already fully convolutionalized, i.e. it already contains the 1x1 convolutions that replace the fully connected layers.
-THOSE 1x1 convolutions are the ones that are used to preserve spatial information that would be lost if we kept the fully connected layers.
+Those 1x1 convolutions are the ones that are used to preserve spatial information that would be lost if we kept the fully connected layers.
 The purpose of the 1x1 convolutions that we are adding on top of the VGG is merely to reduce the number of filters from 4096 to the